nielsoffice/JSDOMRect/README.md

 # JSDOMRect
-JSDOMRect Finding X and Y ordinance of element such also width and height and more...
+JSDOMRect Finding X and Y ordinance of element bounding with only visible viewport or current display such also width and height and more... ...

 ```HTML